Stomachache: what you should know

 - At this point, conventional medicine will suggest you take antidepressants, anti-inflammatory drugs, painkillers, antibiotics, drugs that all have something in common: one of their main side effect is constipation.

-Here is how he vicious circle is fed constantly…the root cause won’t be addressed and your symptoms are doomed to become chronic.
+Here is how the vicious circle is fed constantly… the root cause won’t be addressed and your symptoms are doomed to become chronic.

-Needless to say that dealing with all this doesn’t belong to laxative’s job.
+Needless to say that dealing with all this isn’t a laxative’s job.
 Unless it is a new generation laxative they didn’t market yet ….

 What to do?

-Use this aromatherapy blend as a massage on feet, thighs and fore-arms
+Use this aromatherapy blend to massage your feet, thighs and fore-arms

 In 5 ml of base oil, add :